jarmokivekas/hotosm-activation-gis-resources/overview-tool/about.md

 ---
-title: Overview Tool | Help
+title: Overview Tool | Documentation
 author: Jarmo Kivekäs
+layout: hotosm-layout-overview-tool

 ---

 The overview tool is intended to help project managers to keep track of the progress of Tasking Manager mapping projects during an activation.